← Back to SE Blog

 Weekly Syncs.
 Shared Tasks.
 Transparent Pressure.

-This wasn’t a one-way sell.
-I made sure BU’s team had to move too.
+This was not a one-way sell.
+I made sure BU's team had to move too.
 No passive buyers allowed.

-“If it’s 10 tasks for us and 1 for them, that’s not collaboration — that’s babysitting.”
+"If it is 10 tasks for us and 1 for them, that is not collaboration, that is babysitting."

 Mapping the Decision Process

 Through these calls, I charted their approval layers: technical validation, access control, then final procurement.
 Knowing that let our AE forecast accurately.
 No false-hope closes.
-And when delays hit (which they did), I could explain exactly where the bottleneck was — and whether we could do anything about it.
+And when delays hit, I could explain exactly where the bottleneck was.

 Handling Friction, Not Just Tasks

-BU’s security team was conservative — understandably.
+BU's security team was conservative.
 But their delay risked stalling the entire implementation.
 I worked with them to identify lower-risk proof steps.
 I built docs.
 I looped in our compliance lead.
-And when I needed our AE to escalate — I gave him the precise story to run with.
+And when I needed our AE to escalate, I gave him the precise story to run with.

 My Pre-Sales Playbook Now

-Pre-sales isn’t always about selling.
-Sometimes it’s about preventing the thing that would’ve killed the sale quietly in the background.
+Pre-sales is not always about selling.
+Sometimes it is about preventing the thing that would have killed the sale quietly in the background.